Jan20/blog/src/assets/posts/guides/001_angular_apps_on_github_pages/001_angular_apps_on_github_pages.md

 # Angular on GitHub Pages

-GitHub Pages is a free hosting service for static websides offered by Github.
+GitHub Pages is a free hosting service for static websites offered by Github.
 If you like to get an impression on what's awaiting you, check out the introduction video to [Github Pages](https://youtu.be/2MsN8gpT6jY).
 Although Github Pages comes with a the Jekyll blogging platform, it is rather limited, motivating me to write this small article about running an Angular application on Github Pages.

 ## Getting Started